HII Invites Sea-Air-Space Expo Attendees to See Beyond

 There were 295 press releases posted in the last 24 hours and 401,740 in the last 365 days.

-NEWPORT NEWS, Va., March 31, 2023 (GLOBE NEWSWIRE) -- HII HII will launch a promotional campaign at the Navy League's Sea-Air-Space Global Maritime Expo 2023 highlighting the defense contractor's evolution with its customers, expansion of its portfolio and innovation of its shipbuilding execution, by encouraging attendees to "See Beyond" what they believe they know about HII.
-Through presentations, interactive demonstrations, advertising and displays, the nation's largest shipbuilder encourages attendees to:
+/EIN News/ -- NEWPORT NEWS, Va., March 31, 2023 (GLOBE NEWSWIRE) -- HII (NYSE: HII) will launch a promotional campaign at the Navy League’s Sea-Air-Space Global Maritime Expo 2023 highlighting the defense contractor’s evolution with its customers, expansion of its portfolio and innovation of its shipbuilding execution, by encouraging attendees to “See Beyond” what they believe they know about HII.
+Through presentations, interactive demonstrations, advertising and displays, the nation’s largest shipbuilder encourages attendees to:

 HII will host events, presentations and briefings during the three day Sea-Air-Space Expo to increase awareness of HII products and capabilities, and reinforce HII’s growth as an all-domain solutions provider.
 HII will provide a briefing on HII’s expertise that may be applicable to the advanced military capabilities to promote security and stability in the Indo-Pacific region as outlined in Pillar 2 of the Australia–United Kingdom–United States (AUKUS) partnership as well as demonstrations of the ways in which HII is improving shipbuilding by increasing speed, innovating and reducing costs.